What Are Properties of a Gas?

 Conclusion

 The properties of a gas—including expansion, low density, compressibility, and diffusion—are rooted in the random motion and minimal intermolecular forces of gas particles.
-Because of that, these characteristics make gases versatile and essential in both natural phenomena and human technology.
+Plus, these characteristics make gases versatile and essential in both natural phenomena and human technology.
 In real terms, whether explaining weather changes, designing engines, or understanding biological processes, grasping gas behavior is fundamental to science and everyday life.
 By studying these properties, we gain insights into the microscopic world that shapes our macroscopic experiences.

 Beyond the Classroom: Emerging Frontiers in Gas Science